 The Mills 50 District is known for its assortment of brightly colored, professionally illustrated murals that pay homage to various aspects of Orlando living.
 In fact, Mills 50 has more distinctive, large-scale murals than any other district in the city — not to mention public art boxes and even painted dumpsters and storm drains.

 Laying claim to a sizable Asian-American and Pacific Islander community, Mills 50 hosts a culturally diverse lineup of restaurants, nightspots (including live music venues), retailers and service providers.
 It also offers quick access to a one-of-a-kind city park that’s packed with museums, galleries and theaters.
 You can easily spend a day exploring this area.

-You won’t lack for great places to eat when you visit Mills 50 — starting with many of Orlando’s 46 MICHELIN Guide restaurants than any other district or town in the Orlando area.
-They include Bib Gourmand honorees The Strand Food & Drink and Z Asian, as well MICHELIN Guide Recommended eateries Black Rooster Taqueria, Shin Jung, Sticky Rice and Tori Tori, plus others.
+You won’t lack for great places to eat when you visit Mills 50 — starting with more MICHELIN Guide restaurants than any other district or town in the Orlando area.
+They include Bib Gourmand honorees Z Asian and The Strand, as well MICHELIN Guide Recommended eateries Black Rooster Taqueria, EDOBOY, Tori Tori, Hawkers, Kaya, Shin Jung and Sticky Rice.

 Discover: Orlando’s MICHELIN Guide Restaurants

 You’ll discover numerous other Asian restaurants in the area.
 Covering a range of flavors and cultures, standouts include Chuan Lu Garden, Little Saigon, Mamak Asian Street Food, Ming’s Bistro, Poke Hana, Pop Thai, and Yamasan Sushi & Grill, among many others.

 Discover: Hispanic and Latino History & Culture